 In the third and fourth semesters, the teaching practice is followed by the subjects self-experiential preparation for the profession 1 and self- experiential preparation for the profession 2, in which the students of the teaching assistant practice reflect (24 hours).
 Their aim is to enable students to have real experience with selected themes (see seminar topics) regarding personal and professional development through experiential learning with an emphasis on reflection; to encourage students to gradually take responsibility for their own learning process (self-directed learning); to enable students to become aware of and, if necessary, to revise their attitudes towards their future profession.

 The system of teaching practice is regularly evaluated both through closed and open questions, both by students and the mentor teachers.
 The reflective seminars are also evaluated.

 For successful entrance into the study, the knowledge of the language in the upper secondary school level is assumed, ie level A2-B1.
 Language competencies can be further developed by students in accordance with their individual needs through optional subjects.

-The graduates of this study programme are able to find employment in an education environment; have acquired basic professional knowledge with didactic components and are ready to apply for the follow-up MSc degree Teaching French at Primary and Lower Secondary School Level.
+The graduates of this study programme are able to find employment in an education environment; have acquired basic professional knowledge with didactic components and are ready to apply for the follow-up MSc degree French language teaching for primary schools.
 In accordance with the §20 regulation no. 563/2004 (educational staff), they can work as teaching assistants, after-school and adult learning programme instructors, language school instructors, halls of residence instructors as well as in various public institutions which provide educational activities.

 Students have a pre-defined list of required courses, which are supplemented with selective and elective courses.
 The student pays full attention to the single field of study chosen.